Cleveland Burke Lakefront Airport: US Customs and Immigration

-Non-Aviation Related Facilities
+Non-aviation facilities

 Since the city owned Burke-Lakefront was designed for significantly higher usage and future need, some city government agencies and private businesses unrelated to aviation currently occupy unused terminal space.
 The Cleveland Division of Police hit-skip unit, employee assistance unit, and aviation unit are currently located in Terminal 3.
 Weather Incorporated and the studio for KAZ Radio Television Network are located in the main terminal.

 A decommissioned freighter Kearsarge (Now called Barge Number 225) has been converted to office space and is permanently owned by and docked at the airport.
 Lean Dog Software and Arras Keathly Advertising are currently tenants.
 Outdoor event space is available for rent.

 Controversy

 Total annual operations at Burke Lakefront Airport (BKL) and Cleveland Hopkins International Airport (CLE) from 2000 to 2018.
 Data from FAA Air Traffic Activity Systems (ATADS).

 Dwindling operations and increasing interest in waterfront redevelopment have led to calls for the city to consider closing Burke Lakefront Airport.

 In 2023, Cleveland mayor Justin Bibb made good on a promise to explore other ways to use the land.
 An outside firm was hired to exercise a study on the airport.
+The study was released on March 25, 2026.